Q&A - Acid Mothers Temple

 Japanese psychedelic rock band, Acid Mothers Temple (AMT) are one of the most acclaimed and revered artists in psych.
 Their influence spans over 20 years, 70 recorded albums and has included innumerable member musicians.
 AMT will soon be embarking on another European tour with big plans and sincere promises to nourish your soul, blow your mind and take you to the ends of the universe via their galactic express.

 One stop on the AMT schedule will be Liverpool Psych.
-Fest.
+Fest, situated in The Baltic Triangle.
 We caught up with group leader and guitarist, Kawabata Makoto to discuss their upcoming performance, the meaning of ‘trip music’, ‘selfless devotion’ and the Japanese music and media industries.

 Q. You will a be a part of the Liverpool Psych Fest 'Congregation' this September, what can we expect to see from you and what do you most enjoy about coming to play in the UK?